 To evaluate the association between dairy consumption and the prevalence of a first, non-fatal event of an acute coronary syndrome, in a Greek sample.

-- First event of acute MI (MI) diagnosed by two or more features such as typical electrocardiographic changes
+- First event of acute myocardial infarction (MI) diagnosed by two or more features such as typical electrocardiographic changes

 - Compatible clinical symptoms and specific diagnostic enzyme elevations